-- Generously coat a well-seasoned large rimmed baking sheet with non-stick cooking spray.
-Wash and scrub the potatoes and dry with paper towels.
+- Generously coat a well-seasoned large rimmed baking sheet with nonstick cooking spray.
+Wash and scrub the potatoes and dry them with paper towels.

-- Slice the potatoes in 1/2-inch slices and then cut them into matchsticks.
+- Slice the potatoes in ½-inch slices and then cut them into matchsticks no more than ¼- to ½-inch thick.
 Place the sliced potatoes in a large mixing bowl.
-Add olive oil and toss to coat the potatoes.
+Add the olive oil and toss to coat the potatoes.

 - Pour the oil-coated potatoes out onto the prepared baking sheet, spreading out into an even layer.
-Bake for about 20 minutes, then using a spatula, carefully toss the potatoes, spreading back into a single layer when done.
+Bake for about 20 minutes, then using a spatula, carefully toss the potatoes, spreading them back into a single layer when done.
 Bake for an additional 20 to 25 minutes, mixing once or twice more to ensure even browning.
-Remove from oven when crisped to your liking.
+Remove the fries from the oven when crisped to your liking.

 - Sprinkle with salt to taste and serve.